Pylons/pylons/pylons/docs/en/models.rst

 * All attributes must match in the query object.

-Or we can can search on a joined objects' property,
+Or we can search on a joined objects' property,

 .. code-block:: python